Educational Program Coordinator – School of Engineering, Undergraduate Programs

 Following graduation, she worked as a professional career recruiter in the Washington DC market.
 She went on to work in the insurance industry progressing through various positions: Regional Office Supervisor at Banner Life, Regional Manager at FHP Healthcare – Arizona, and finally as Director of Customer Service for Foundation Federal Health Services.

 After taking a career break to raise her two children, Monica reentered the workforce as a Print Advertising Designer.
 Concurrent with this she started a consulting business providing speech writing for audiences of all sizes, technical writing of web content, print advertising and branding materials.
-She also served for two years as a Town of Coventry Service Unit Manager for Girl Scouts of Connecticut.
+She also worked a a public school substitute teacher, and served for two years as a Town of Coventry Service Unit Manager for Girl Scouts of Connecticut.

-Monica loves traveling (most recently to the UK) and anything ‘art.”
-She also enjoys watching The Durrells, Shetland, Doc Martin, Outlander and Westworld where she is rooting for “Team Host. ” She has two children, a husband, and a dog named Gus who runs the household most days.
+Monica loves traveling and anything ‘art.”
+She has a husband, two children (both are UConn grads) and a dog named Gus who runs the household most days.